rms-open-letter/rms-open-letter.github.io/README.md

-Thanks for volunteering to sign this open letter!

-## How to sign :memo:

-To sign, please email digitalautonomy at riseup.net.

-**⚠️ As of Mar.
-28, 2021 00:00 UTC we are no longer accepting signatures via pull request.
-You can still send one via email.**
+**⚠️ As of April 1, 2021 00:00 UTC we are no longer accepting signatures.**

 ## Translations :globe_with_meridians: